OCNS/simselect/README.md

 Now, the pre-commit checks will be run before each commit.

 ## Deployment
-The web app is hosted on [fly.io](https://fly.io/).
-See https://simselect.fly.dev/ for the latest released (tagged) version, and https://simselect-dev.fly.dev for the latest version directly built from the ``main`` branch.
+The website is hosted on https://ocns.github.io/simselect

 ## Contributors